 Flux in a Reflected Thermal Reactor – One-group Method

-The mathematical treatment of a reflected thermal reactor can be illustrated most simply by considering a slab reactor of thickness a extending from x= -a/2 to x= +a/2 reflected on both sides by a non-multiplying slab (neutron reflector) of thickness b.
+The mathematical treatment of a reflected thermal reactor can be illustrated most simply by considering a slab reactor of thickness extending from x= -a/2 to x= +a/2 reflected on both sides by a non-multiplying slab (neutron reflector) of thickness b.
 Neutrons will be considered as monoenergetic with thermal energy.
 Although the one-group method may provide reasonable results for the reactor, this method does not accurately predict the flux.

-For the determination of the flux distribution in the reactor and in the reflector, the following diffusion equations in these zones need to be solved:
+For the determination of the flux distribution in the reactor and the reflector, the following diffusion equations in these zones need to be solved:

 1,2.
 Interface Conditions

-At interfaces between two different diffusion media (such as between the reactor core and the neutron reflector), on physical grounds the neutron flux and the normal component of the neutron current must be continuous.
+At interfaces between two different diffusion media (such as between the reactor core and the neutron reflector), on physical grounds, the neutron flux and the normal component of the neutron current must be continuous.
 In other words, φ and J are not allowed to show a jump.